jwrpalmer99/indy-dice-stats/README.md

 - Open the dashboard from **Game Settings -> Module Settings -> Indy Dice Stats -> Open Dice Dashboard**.
 - Or use the **Scene Controls** button (chart icon) to open the dashboard quickly.
+- Use the **Scene Controls** eye icon to toggle the floating monitor window (double-click it to open the main dashboard).
 - Use the filters to narrow stats by player, action, die, session, and save/check detail.
 - Click the Distribution chart title to cycle Distribution, Trend, and Streaks views.
 - In Trend view, use the Candles toggle to show min/max and quartiles.